mliew21396/remote-work-u2/week-6/7-technical-blog.md

 What kinds of variables does Ruby support?
 Where are they accessible?
 When would you use them and what makes them different?

 #### Option 3: Class Methods
-Research class methods and desribe what they are, how to use them, and when you would use them
+Research class methods and desribe what they are, how to use them, and when you would use them.

 #### Option 4: Blocs, Procs, and Lambdas
 What are these?
 How do they work?